apache/horaedb/docs/guides/src/analytic_engine/options.md

 The other one is `hybrid`, a exprimental format used to simulate a row-oriented storage in columnar storage, in order to accelerate OLTP queries.

-In traditional time-series user case like IoT or DevOps, queries will typically first group its result by series id(or device-id), then by timestamp.
-In order to archieve good performance in those scenarios, the data physical layout should match this style, so the `hybrid` format is proposed like this:
+In traditional time-series user cases like IoT or DevOps, queries will typically first group their result by series id(or device-id), then by timestamp.
+In order to achieve good performance in those scenarios, the data physical layout should match this style, so the `hybrid` format is proposed like this:

 ```plaintext